threefoldtech/0-db/README.md

 Currently supported hardware:
 * Any Intel processor supporting `SSE 4.2`

-This project won't compile on something else, for now.
+This project won't compile on something else (for now).

 # Build instructions
 To build the project (server, tools):